-Here you can find the answers to many questions about the Pre-University Semester at NOVA and about the steps to take after the Semester (which schools and programmes you can apply, admission requirements and application deadlines).
+Here you can find the answers to many questions about SUPERNOVA Foundation Programme at NOVA and about the steps to take after the programme (which schools and programmes you can apply, admission requirements and application deadlines).

 In case you don´t find the answers to your questions please don´t hesitate to contact us by email nova.semester@unl.pt .

-After the Semester, students can apply for a bachelor degree or an integrated master's degree in NOVA in accordance with the regulations in force.
+After the programme, students can apply for an undergraduate programme or an integrated master's degree in NOVA in accordance with the regulations in force.

 Students from outside the European Union: